gabe-ng/Memory-Game/README.md

 ---
-This is part of <a href src="https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001"> Udacity's </a> Front-End Web Development program.
+This is part of <a href src="https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001" target="_blank"> Udacity's </a> Front-End Web Development program.

 ----------